 Mention industrial design and the mind fills with images of exposed brick walls, metal ductwork, and the overall ambiance of a trendy loft apartment.
-While this design scheme is perfect for city dwellers, it can also be used in other types of housing.
+While this design is perfect for city dwellers, it can also be used in other types of housing.
 Many men are attracted to the masculine flavor of industrial design with its no-nonsense, rugged appearance.

-Choosing an industrial design for your bathroom opens up material options that may not work well in other rooms.
+Choosing an industrial design for your opens up material options that may not work well in other rooms.
 Concrete floors or countertops make a solid industrial statement and can be finished with various stains, paints, and sealants.
-If you don’t have exposed brick or concrete walls in your existing home, it is possible to replicate these industrial finishes with materials from your local home improvement center.
+If you don’t have exposed brick or concrete walls in your home, it is possible to replicate these industrial finishes with materials from your local home improvement center.
 Industrial metal faucets and fixtures are usually rugged and stout, often made of brushed steel or bronze.
 Using copper fixtures or adding a copper sink can give the eye something unique to focus on in an industrial setting.

-Earth tones generally dominate industrial design due to the metal, wood, and concrete it’s comprised of.
-However, it’s easy to add a splash of blue in your cabinetry or accessories.
-Consider painting the door a bright cobalt blue that will pop against the muted browns and grays or installing blue metal light fixtures.
+Earth tones generally dominate industrial design due to the metal, wood, and concrete it comprises.
+However, it’s easy to add a splash of .
+Consider painting the door a bright cobalt that will pop against the muted browns and grays or installing metal light fixtures. to your cabinetry or

 As always, art provides another way of introducing .
 You can soften the appearance of an industrial by stocking it with premium towels and bathmats. into your industrial design scheme.
 Frame a favorite movie poster or scour flea markets for old license plates to hang as

 It’s easy to see why farmhouse design has become wildly popular on many home and garden TV shows.
 Not only does it combine the best of traditional and modern design, it can also be a frugal option when you incorporate recycled elements into your room.
 This timeless look feels comfortable, cozy, and clean.